 If you want to wager in-play, you need to have access to 2 things – a bookie that can provide you with live betting and a live stream of the game.
 Usually, the 2 things come in a package since many bookies that offer in-play betting also have live-streaming options.

 Before you place your French Open bets, you need to analyze all the available stats, information, players’ form, trends, news, and the offered betting odds, which can be very time-consuming.
 Especially if you’re a casual bettor, you might not have enough free time to do all that to find one solid bet.

 So while you should always make up your mind on what to bet on, it helps to check what tennis betting experts have to say and read through tennis betting previews to get a better idea of what to wager on.
 Of course, you shouldn’t blindly follow whatever online experts say about games.
 However, a written prediction or a betting preview can still be an excellent source of valuable information to help you make the right choice.

 You need to know a thing or 2 about the tennis players before you can expect to profit from betting on the French Open, but even if you follow all the games, you won’t make it far with gambling if you don’t have access to statistics.

 It’s very easy to form a subjective opinion on a tennis player and bet on him or against him because of your beliefs.
-That is why you should always check what the stats show and combine the numbers with your personal opinion on the next game before you place your bets.
+That is why you should always check the stats and combine the numbers with your opinion on the next game before you place your bets.